akeyless-community/akeyless-instruqt-learners-terraform/README.md

-# Akeyless Instruqt Users Training Accoutn Terraform
+# Akeyless Instruqt Users Training Account Terraform

-This is a Terraform project that creates training credentials and roles for Instruqt learners.
+This is a Terraform project that creates training account credentials and roles for Instruqt learners.